zainabmosa/jewelry_search/README.md

 ---

-## 🔍 Search Results
+## 🔎 Visual Search

-The app:

-- Lets the user upload an image or use the camera
-- Displays the uploaded image
+The application uses the uploaded image as a query.

+The image is converted into an embedding using MobileNetV2.

+Then FAISS compares the query embedding with the saved embeddings and returns similar jewelry images.

-- Searches for the top 25 similar items
+The system displays the **Top 25 similar results**.
-- Uses a similarity threshold to avoid showing unrelated results

----

-## 📊 Quality Check

-I also added a simple category-based Precision@5 check in the notebook.

 ---

 ## 👩‍💻 Author

 **Zainab Mohammed**
 **Data Science**